bjh21/mal/docs/GC.md

 being a lot more careful about what can be accessed by the program, and hence what needs to be passed to `gc_mark`.

-First though, now that functions can be defined in mal, you need to ensure that `gc_mark` correctly handles a function, marking the parameter list, function body, and environment.
-This will probably preclude using a native closure to represent a function.

-Now for the tricky bit.
 Obviously at the start of `EVAL`, its two arguments (`ast` and `env`) will need to be passed to `gc_mark`, but it's also necessary to mark all the values that might be accessed by functions that have been called on the way to this invocation of